 This is counter to the often-espoused understanding that the Holy Spirit is for the believer and is private for the community of God, the church.
 Scripture gives us a different view than the one often espoused today.
 In the Gospel of John, Jesus said that he would give the Holy Spirit (parakletos, pronounced para KLEE tos) to be with the church forever.
 The best way to understand the idea of parakletos is with the word continuator.
 The ministry of the Holy Spirit continues the kingdom ministry of Jesus in this present evil age.

 There are many approaches to evangelism practiced by Christians today.
-I believe we should not overlook the use of any of these tools in winning individuals to Jesus.
+I believe we should when we use any of these tools in winning individuals to Jesus.
 The ones we mentioned above, scripture memorization and spiritual laws, provide a message for the mind.
 There is another area, however, which does not receive as much attention as others.
 The late John Wimber, co-founder of the Vineyard, called this area Power Evangelism, a phrase which John coined.
 He taught that this form of evangelism greatly increases the effectiveness of our efforts to lead men and women to Jesus.
 It surely is a biblical way for the proclamation of the kingdom.
 He believed that this presentation of the gospel was rational (content) but transcended the rational (transrational).
 As the gospel is being explained (words) there is a demonstration of the power of God (works) which accompanies it.
 This form of evangelism is empowered by the Spirit who is the continuator of the ministry of Jesus.
 Empowered Evangelism is a demonstration of the newest version of the kingdom of God at war with this present evil age.
 How then is the concept of evangelism to be understood in light of the declared mission of Jesus to energize the kingdom of God on the earth?Empowered Evangelism is a demonstration of the kingdom of God at war with this present evil age.
 Click To Tweet

 |Interpreting the Text!|